opencloud-community/opentalk-docker/docs/configuration/official-images.md

 ## Versions

+All component images in this project now use pinned version tags for stability.
+We maintain a dedicated [VERSIONS.md](/VERSIONS.md) file that tracks the current versions of all components.

-The images in this project are used with the `latest` tag, which means the latest version from the Git repository.
-For production environments, we recommend defining specific versions in your `.env` file:
+For specific deployments, you can override the default versions in your `.env` file:

 ```
 CONTROLLER_IMAGE=registry.opencode.de/opentalk/controller:v0.29.4